mgreter/webmerge/README.md

 Installing on Linux/Mac
 =======================
 Perl should already be installed and ready.
 You should be able to find a package for Graphics-Magick with your distribution.
+All perl modules are perl code only and could also be downloaded from www.cpan.org and then be put into the script/modules directory.

 Installing Perl Modules
 =======================